Differentiable Evolutionary Reinforcement Learning: Analysis

 \subsection{Evolution Dynamics of Reward Structures}

-To elucidate the specific characteristics of the learned rewards, we analyze the structural composition of the Meta-Reward generated throughout the evolutionary process, \textit{i.e.,} the \textbf{evolution dynamics}.
-We categorize the generated combinations of atomic primitives into three distinct structural types based on their mathematical properties.
-We denote the atomic primitives as $g_1$, $g_2$, $g_3$, and $g_4$.
+Beyond performance gains, we ask \textbf{whether gradient feedback alone induces stable reward structures in learned Meta-Rewards}.
+To this end, we qualitatively analyze the structural composition of the generated Meta-Reward throughout the evolution, \textit{i.e.,} the {evolution dynamics}.

-We define \textit{Stable Structures} as those that adopt linear combinations or normalization mechanisms.
-For example, linear additions (\textit{e.g.} $0.5 \cdot g_1 + 0.8 \cdot g_2$) or division operations (\textit{e.g.,} $\frac{g_1}{g_2 + 1}$) that act similarly to sigmoid functions bound the output range.
-These structures mirror robust designs in deep learning, preventing numerical explosion while retaining sufficient expressivity to guide the agent.
-Conversely, we identify \textit{Unstable Structures}, which predominantly feature unbounded products without normalization.
-A typical example is a chain of sequential multiplications (\textit{e.g.} $g_1 \cdot (g_2 + 0.2) \cdot g_3$).
-Such structures create a severe ``veto'' mechanism: if any single atomic signal approaches zero, the entire reward vanishes, leading to high variance and unstable gradient update.
-Finally, \textit{Invalid Structures} refer to mathematically adversarial forms, such as assigning negative coefficients to positive signals (\textit{e.g.,} $-(g_1 + 0.5 \cdot g_2)$), which penalize desirable behaviors and offer no optimization utility.
+We categorize the combinations of atomic primitives (denoted as $g_1$, $g_2$, $g_3$, and $g_4$) into three distinct structure types based on mathematical properties: \textbf{1) Stable Structure}: Linear combinations or normalization mechanisms.
+For example, linear additions (\textit{e.g.,} $0.5 \cdot g_1 + 0.8 \cdot g_2$) or division operations (\textit{e.g.,} $\frac{g_1}{g_2 + 1}$) that act similarly to sigmoid functions bound the output range.
+This structure mirrors robust designs in deep learning, preventing numerical explosion while retaining sufficient expressivity to guide the agent. \textbf{2) Unstable Structure}: Predominantly unbounded products without normalization.
+A typical example is a chain of sequential multiplications (\textit{e.g.,} $g_1 \cdot (g_2 + 0.2) \cdot g_3$).
+This structure creates a severe ``veto'' mechanism: if any single atomic signal approaches zero, the entire reward vanishes, leading to high variance and unstable gradient updates. \textbf{3) Invalid Structure}: Mathematically adversarial forms, such as assigning negative coefficients to positive signals (\textit{e.g.,} $-(g_1 + 0.5 \cdot g_2)$), which penalize desirable behaviors and offer no optimization utility.